rofiahadeshina/Data-Wrangle-Twitter-Data/README.md

 In the assessment stage, we were able to identify the following quality and tidiness issues

-** Quality **
+**Quality**

-● Contain retweets records
+* Contain retweets records
-● tweet_id is an int instead of a string
+* tweet_id is an int instead of a string
-● Irrelevant columns were dropped.
+* Irrelevant columns were dropped.
-● timestamp is a string not DateTime
+* timestamp is a string not DateTime
-● column dog_breed based on image prediction from the image predictions table, we can get the breed of dog by carrying out a voting mechanism based on the confidence level of the model, by picking the breed whose prediction has the highest confidence level.
+* column dog_breed based on image prediction from the image predictions table, we can get the breed of dog by carrying out a voting mechanism based on the confidence level of the model, by picking the breed whose prediction has the highest confidence level.
-● misrepresentation of NAN as none in name, dog_breed ● Naming issues
+* misrepresentation of NAN as none in name, dog_breed
+* Naming issues
-● Replace non-descriptive name
+* Replace non-descriptive name

-** Tidiness **
+**Tidiness**

 ● retweet and favorite should be part of df table and all 3 tables should be one ● doggo, floofer, pupper and puppo should be one column dog_stage